k0src/Obsidian-Select-Spell-Check-Menu/README.md

 ### Manual Installation

-1. Download the latest release from the [Releases page](https://github.com/yourusername/select-spell-check/releases)
+1. Download the latest release from the [Releases page](https://github.com/k0src/obsidian-quick-spell-check/releases)
-2. Extract the zip file to your vault's plugins folder
+2. Extract the zip file to your vault's plugins folder: `YourVault/.obsidian/plugins/quick-spell-check/`
-3. The folder should contain:
-    - `main.js`
-    - `manifest.json`
-    - `index.aff`
-    - `index.dic`
-4. Reload Obsidian
+3. Reload Obsidian
-5. Enable "Select Spell Check" in Settings > Community plugins
+4. Enable "Quick Spell Check" in Settings > Community plugins

+The English dictionary is bundled by default.
+Additional languages can be downloaded from the plugin settings.

 ### From Community Plugins